port-labs/jenkins-pipeline-for-bitbucket-readme/README.md

 </details>

+The groovy script can be [in this file](./app.gvy)

-3. Trigger the action using your preferred configuration.
+3. Trigger the action using your preferred build configuration.

+4. Congratulation.
+You have exported your Bitbucket projects and repositories to Port using Jenkins.